learningequality/kolibri/platforms/android/README.md

 # Kolibri Android Installer

 Wraps Kolibri in an android-compatibility layer.
-Uses PyEverywhere to automate build, and relies on Python-For-Android for compatibility on the Android platform.
+Relies on Python-For-Android to build the APK and for compatibility on the Android platform.

 ## Build on Docker